12 Customizing Graphs

 - When you are in In-place Edit mode, you can right-click and choose Symbol Map to insert special characters into your text object.

-- You can insert the contents of a worksheet cell (data or metadata) into a text object by copying the cell contents; while in In-place Edit mode in the text object, right-click and choose Paste or Paste Link from the shortcut menu.
+- You can insert the contents of a worksheet cell into a text object by copying and pasting the cell contents.
+While in In-place Edit mode in the text object, right-click and choose Paste or Paste Link from the shortcut menu.
+Pasted data is static; Paste Linked data is dynamic and will change if data in the linked cell changes.

 - You can insert variable values into a text object using the LabTalk %, and $ substitution notation by setting the Link to (%,$), Substitution Level to 1 in the text object's Properties dialog box, Programming tab.
 Right-click on the text object and choose Properties from the shortcut menu.